-Your Apartment in Montmartre consists of a main living space (the salon) complete with a sofa-bed that sleeps 2 comfortably, open-plan kitchen (what the French call an “American kitchen” or “cuisine U.S.“) and armoire for storage; a bedroom with additional storage; a shower room; and a separate toilet/WC (very typical in France).
+Your Apartment in Montmartre consists of a main living space (the salon) complete with a sofa-bed that sleeps 2 comfortably, open-plan kitchen (what the French call an “American kitchen” or “cuisine U.S.“) and dressers for storage; a bedroom (off the street) with additional storage; a shower room; and a separate toilet/WC (very typical in France).

 Let us take you on a brief tour!

-When you enter the apartment, you enter a sunny and airy space in the main living area + kitchen, thanks to the open floor plan and three windows which face Rue Durantin.
+When you enter the apartment, you enter a sunny and airy space in the main living area + kitchen, thanks to the open floor plan and three windows which face the street.

-The apartment comes equipped with flat screen TV, DVD Blueray player, free local and international calling to 150 countries, Internet/WiFi access, and an iPod/iPhone/MP3 stereo/clock radio.
+The apartment comes equipped with flat screen TV, DVD Blueray player, FREE local and international calling to 100+ countries, FREE Internet/WiFi access, and an iPod/iPhone/MP3 stereo/clock radio.

 The open-plan kitchen has a breakfast bar and two stools for dining.

 The entrance to the apartment is on the right (with a secure steel door with 5-point deadbolt locks); a coat rack is conveniently located when you enter.
 Lovely wood floors are found in the salon and bedroom, and tile floors in the kitchen and bathroom make clean-up a breeze.